Handelsbanken PSD2 APIs

-We have developed a service that works in real time which allows you (as an authorised TPP) to self-onboard once ready to connect to our live data.
-This means you shouldn't experience any specific delays when you are ready to go live.
-We'll provide you with more details about this onboarding process in a later stage.
+We have developed a service that works in real time which allows you (as an authorised TPP) to self-onboard once you're ready to connect to our Live Data.

 1. Contact your Local Competent Authority and apply to become an authorised Third Party Provider (TPP).
 You must receive authorisation to act as a Payment Initiation Service Provider (PISP), an Account Information Service Provider (AISP) or a Card Based Payment Instrument Issuer (CBPII).

-2. Contact a Qualified Trust Service Provider (QTSP) to receive an eIDAS certificate.
+2. Contact a Qualified Trust Service Provider (QTSP) to receive an eIDAS certificate (QWAC).